 Steps to Close A Subaccount with the API Explorer:

-- Visit the "Accounts" section of Twilio's API Explorer, and then select Update Account.
+- Visit the "Accounts" section of Twilio's API Explorer, and then select Modify an Account.

 - Choose the correct Account SID for the subaccount